 -& More Free Patterns

-Find your next dress or skirt pattern today! - 29 Long Dresses for Summer, Women's Maxi Dresses, and Long Skirt Patterns
+Find your next dress or skirt pattern today! - 29 Sewing Patterns for Maxi Dresses + Summer Skirt Patterns

 Free projects, giveaways, exclusive partner offers, and more straight to your inbox!

 Images from other crafters

 - Riley Blake Out of this World NASA Fabric

 - Metallic Dress Made From Strips of Fabric Woven Together

 - Summer Sun Hat Made From Strips of Fabric

 - Reusable Dish Sponge Pattern